US flag U.S. History See also:

 History Makers - Brief biographies of thousands of both well-known and unsung African-Americans, drawn from a wide variety of fields including arts, entertainment, media, politics, science, sports, business, and more.
 (The HistoryMakers, non-profit organization; site includes advertisements)

-New Jersey History: Afro-Americans in New Jersey - This online report covers the colonial period through the 1980s.
-You can view each section separately or download the entire report - scroll down for the table of contents.
+New Jersey History: Afro-Americans in New Jersey UPDATED LINK!
+[Link opens a PDF] - This online report covers the colonial period through the 1980s.
 PDF format (1989; by Giles R. Wright, New Jersey Historical Commission).

 Say It Plain, Say It Loud: Great African American Speeches AUDIO - You can read and/or listen to an hour-long radio show to learn about the tradition of powerful black political orators in the United States, or click on the name of one of a dozen featured speakers (including Marcus Garvey, Fannie Lou Hamer, Stokely Carmichael, Shirley Chisholm, and Barack Obama) to read their biographies and read or hear one of their speeches.
 (American Public Media; site includes advertisements)